VJHARAN/Frontend_projects/Udemy/readme.md

 <h1>Udemy webpage</h1>

 <h3>Description</h3>
-<p> This is an clone of Udemy, an online learning platform that offers a wide range of courses on a variety of topics <br>
+<p> This is a clone of Udemy's webpage, the online learning platform that offers a wide range of courses on a variety of topics <br>

 <h3>Project Screenshot</h3>
 <img src="images/udemy1.png" alt="screenshot" width="80%">